 This very young cocktail, around for just over 30 years, is the perfect spring or summer refreshment.
 The full name, Long Island Iced Tea, is extremely misleading because the cocktail actually doesn’t contain any tea, but rather a splash of cola that gives it the color of iced tea.
 It is often mixed with flavored spirits to give it a more tropical taste or other variations.

-The next time you’re in New York, make sure you make some time to sip one of these staples.
+The next time you’re in New York, make sure you make some time to sip one of these staples at a classic New York Bar.
 If made correctly, they can be some of the best cocktails you will ever try.
 But don’t be scared to give mixing a try at home as well – you never know when the next classic will be made!